 It’s easy to push Insurance Premium Tax to the back of your mind, but it’s important you know what it is and how it affects you.

-First things first… what is Insurance Premium Tax?
+What is Insurance Premium Tax?

 Although VAT is the most common form of tax, it’s not applicable on insurance — that’s where IPT comes in…

 - A higher rate of 20% ‐ for travel insurance, mechanical/electrical appliances insurance and some vehicle insurance: https://www.gov.uk/guidance/insurance-premium-tax